tendouji/card-deals/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-(ReactJS vers ^16.13.1, Typescript vers ^3.7.5)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (ReactJS vers ^16.13.1, Typescript vers ^3.7.5).

+Development time taken:
+* Initial code: 30min (I wrote the code in CodePen, to grasp the logic)
+* ReactJS code: 2hours (Separated the code into Components, Classes and Data types, etc. And finally beautifying with SCSS)

 ## Project Purpose